andrew-d-gordon/Portfolio/Delish_Food_Main/README.md

 ![upvote](readme-images/pericos.png)

-# Tech
+# Tech Stack
-* Our website is hosted on Google Firebase.
+* Our website is hosted on **Google Firebase**.
-* Populated maps data using Google Maps and Places API
-* Our REST API is hosted by GCP endpoints.
+* Our REST API uses **firebase functions serverless infrastructure**.
-* We used MongoDB Atlas as our database to store ratings.
+* We used **firestore nosql database** to store our data.
+* Populated maps data using Google Maps and Places API.

+# Local Development
+To run locally: `firebase emulators: start`\
+Once everything has been initialized, you will see the domains and ports which the frontend and backend are run on.

+WEb app is viewable locally at: http://localhost:5000/#